piratlasaikiran/EEG_for_BCI/README.md

-Open up `multi-scale CNN.ipynb`, `shallow CNN.ipynb` and `single-scale CNN.ipynb` to run the respective versions of the implementation.
+Open up `multi-scale CNN.ipynb`, `shallow CNN.ipynb` and `single-scale CNN.ipynb` to run the respective  CNN architectures or you can directly load the trained models from `trained CNN models` directory inorder to save training time and evaluate directly.